 - The implants are further away from the breast tissue and are therefore less likely to be involved in any breast diseases or be damaged during any fine needle biopsy of a breast lump.

 – sometimes called Sub-Glandular

 The implant is placed immediately under the breast tissue itself, between it and the underlying pectoral muscle.

 It is preferred to sub-muscular:

-- In those with mild or impending sagging of the breasts, constricted lower breast poles and tuberous breast deformities.
+- In those with impending or mild sagging of the breasts, constricted lower breast poles and Tuberous Breast Deformities.

 - In those engaged in heavy, repetitive pectoral muscle exercises e.g. body builders, weight lifters.

-However, it is not an option for women with thin chest wall tissue coverage as a ‘stuck on’ look would result from visibility of the implant edges not covered by sufficient chest wall tissue.
+However, it is not a good option for those women with thin chest wall tissues as the insufficient coverage of the implant edges would create an unflattering ‘stuck-on’ appearance.

-This is simply a variant of the ‘in front of the muscle’ position with basically the same advantages/disadvantages.
+This is simply a variant of the ‘in front of the muscle’ position with basically the same advantages and disadvantages.

 4. ‘Dual Plane’ Placement